gitlzzz/ATLAS/docs/source/input.md

 - `enable` : (bool) Whether to enable or disable this filter.
 By default True.
 - `cov_rad_multiplier_max` = (float) Multiplier to the covalent radii to decide the threshold for structures above the maximum distance.
 By default `10.0`.
 - `cov_rad_multiplier_min` = (float) Multiplier to the covalent radii to decide the threshold for structures below minimum distance.
 By default `0.95`.
+- `max_T_multiplier` (float): Multiplier to apply to the maximum MD temperature threshold in order to decide if the structure has high kinetic energy.
+By default 10.
+- `remove_positive_E` (bool): Whether to remove any structures with positive energy.

 #### MD Queue - `[md.queue]`